dcs619/dcs619.github.io/content/pages/1--projects/index.md

 [Excavator](https://github.com/KingdomFirst/Excavator)

 Excavator is a data import app for Rock RMS written in C# and XAML using .NET 4.6, Entity Framework 6, and WPF.
 It supports MDF parsing, CSV and ZIP imports from multiple data source providers.
 Released in 2015 and used to convert over 7M records.
-Sunset as of 2017 in favor of faster REST architecture.
+Sunset in 2017 in favor of faster REST architecture.

 [Holtzman](https://github.com/newspring/holtzman)

 Holtzman is a ReactJS cross-platform app using GraphQL to interface with Mongo, MySQL, and MSSQL databases.
-Released to 60k users in 2016; sunset as of 2018 in favor of a simpler React Native rebuild.
+Released to 60k users in 2016; sunset in 2018 in favor of a simpler React Native rebuild.

 [CyberSource](https://github.com/NewSpring/Rock-Cybersource)

 CyberSource is an online payment gateway used by Rock.
-V1 released in 2014 and used to process over $1M in event registrations.
+V1 was released in 2014 and used to process over $1M in event registrations.
 V2 was rewritten in 2016 as a fully-PCI compliant client-side plugin and actively being used to process non-profit donations and event registration payments.

 Tristate Maps

-Maps was a MeteorJS app to geocode and render over 150k addresses on MapBox tiles using MongoDB.
-Sunset as of 2014.
+Maps is a MeteorJS app to geocode, render, and segment over 150k addresses on MapBox tiles using MongoDB.
+Sunset in 2014.

 ## Corporate Source

 Microsoft Dynamics

-Dynamics is a CRM project with custom development and conversion of over 30k records from Salesforce, Excel files, and a legacy marketing/contact system.
+Dynamics is a web-based CRM designed to manage leads and contracts.
+I led custom development and conversion of over 30k records from Salesforce, Excel, and a legacy marketing and contact system.

 EMRS

-EMRS is a Winforms app to automatically monitor, report, and recover health statuses of local machines, servers, or clusters written in C#, using .NET 2.0 with Web Services and MSSQL.
+EMRS is a Winforms app to automatically monitor, report, and recover health statuses of local machines, servers, or clusters.
+EMRS was written in C# using .NET 2.0 with Web Services and MSSQL.